-The Henry Luce Foundation $100,000 grant award to the Ralph T. Coe Center for the Arts for Pilot Program involving the Coe Collection.
+The Henry Luce Foundation awarded a $100,000 grant to the Ralph T. Coe Center to fund the Coe’s Native American Collections Digital Resource Pilot Project.

 The Ralph T. Coe Center for the Arts has received a $100,000 grant from the Henry Luce Foundation to support a pilot project aimed at revitalizing its Collection Management System.
 The pilot project will focus on making the database more culturally accurate and inclusive, reflecting multiple perspectives and communities represented within the collection.
 As part of the pilot program, the Coe Center will collaborate with living artists, relatives, and communities represented in the collection to gather culturally relevant information and narratives.
 This process will help to ensure that the collection accurately represents and respects Native American cultures and traditions.
 The Coe Center will facilitate meetings, on-site visits, and documentation through a digital archive process.